AnshulPandey-01/Virtual_Classroom/README.md

 ### Requirements
 * Any operating system (i.e. Linux, Windows, MacOS X).
-* Some knowledge of Angular and Spring Boot will be a plus.
 * Spring Tool Suite(STS) and VS Code.

 ### To Run